-The amounts shown in the tables above for actuarial losses and prior service cost at December 31, 2017 and 2018 have not yet been recognized as components of our periodic defined benefit pension cost as of those dates.
-These amounts will be recognized as components of our periodic defined benefit cost in future years and are recognized, net of deferred income taxes, in our accumulated other comprehensive loss at December 2017 and 2018.
-We expect approximately \$14.0 million and \$.2 million of the unrecognized actuarial losses and prior service costs, respectively, will be recognized as components of our consolidated net periodic defined benefit pension cost in 2019.
+The amounts shown in the tables above for actuarial losses and prior service cost at December 31, 2018 and 2019 have not yet been recognized as components of our periodic defined benefit pension cost as of those dates.
+These amounts will be recognized as components of our periodic defined benefit cost in future years and are recognized, net of deferred income taxes, in our accumulated other comprehensive loss at December 2018 and 2019.
+We expect approximately \$17.7 million and \$.2 million of the unrecognized actuarial losses and prior service costs, respectively, will be recognized as components of our consolidated net periodic defined benefit pension cost in 2020.

-The table below details the changes in our consolidated other comprehensive income (loss) during 2016, 2017 and 2018.
+The table below details the changes in our consolidated other comprehensive income (loss) during 2017, 2018 and 2019.

 Years ended December 31,

-2016 2017 2018
+2 2017 2018 2019

 (In millions)

 Changes in plan assets and benefit obligations recognized in other comprehensive income (loss):

 Current year:

-Net actuarial gain (loss) \$ (38.0) \$ 3.5 \$ (24.3)
+Net actuarial gain (loss) \$ 3.5 \$ (24.3) \$ (48.5)

 Amortization of unrecognized:

-Net actuarial losses 11.8 13.6 13.7
+Net actuarial losses 13.6 13.7 13.4

 Prior service cost .2 .2 .2

-Total \$ (26.0) \$ 17.3 \$ (10.4)
+Total \$ 17.3 \$ (10.4) \$ (34.9)

 At December 31, 2017, substantially all of the assets attributable to our U.S. plan were invested in the Combined Master Retirement Trust (CMRT), a collective investment trust sponsored by Contran to permit the collective investment by certain master trusts that fund certain employee benefit plans sponsored by Contran and certain of its affiliates, including us.
-For 2016, 2017 and 2018, the long-term rate of return assumption for our U.S. plan assets was 7.5%, based on the long-term asset mix of the assets of the CMRT and the expected long-term rates of return for such asset components as well as advice from Contran's actuaries.
+For 2017 and 2018, the long-term rate of return assumption for our U.S. plan assets was 7.5%, based on the long-term asset mix of the assets of the CMRT and the expected long-term rates of return for such asset components as well as advice from Contran's actuaries.
 During 2018, Contran and the other employer-sponsors (including us) implemented a restructuring of the CMRT, in which a substantial part of each plan's units in the CMRT were redeemed in exchange for a pro-rata portion of a substantial part of the CMRT's investments.
 Following such restructuring, the plans held directly in the aggregate the investments previously held directly by the CMRT which had been exchanged for CMRT units as part of the restructuring.
-Certain investments held directly by the CMRT were not part of such restructuring and remain investments of the CMRT.
-Such restructuring was implemented in part so each plan could more easily align the composition of their plan asset portfolio with the plan's benefit obligations.
+Certain investments held directly by the CMRT that were not part of such restructuring remained investments of the CMRT at December 31, 2018.
+During 2019, the remaining investments of the CMRT allocable to our U.S. plan were transferred and are held as direct investments of our U.S. plan at December 31, 2019.
+Such restructuring was implemented in part so each plan could more easily align the composition of its plan asset portfolio with the plan's benefit obligations.